petzi53/weblog-notes/content/post/2019/2019-06-02-comments-in-markdown.en.md

 tags:
   - markdown
 slug: comments-in-markdown
-lastmodifierdisplayname: Peter
-lastmodifieremail: jack.praker@icloud.com
+lastmod: 2019-06-04
 description: How to set comments in markdown?
 disable_comments: no
 draft: no
 ---

 In reworking this ` docdock-theme,` I wanted to document the reasons for my changes and how I have done it.
 But I didn't know how to write comments in markdown.
 Searching in `Stack Overflow` I came up with the following  [solution](https://stackoverflow.com/questions/4823468/comments-in-markdown):

 ```